Did you know there are 25 languages spoken in Guatemala?

 Although many people speak K’iche’, there are many other languages in Guatemala that are not as widely spoken.
 The United Nations states “fewer and fewer children are learning indigenous languages in the traditional way, from their parents and elders.
 Even when the parental generation speaks the indigenous language, they do not often pass it on to their children.”
 With technology advances, many are finding new ways to promote and encourage the learning of indigenous languages.
 For example, Mil Milagros Administrative Assistant, Manuel, created an app to encourage young people to learn Tz’utujil and help preserve his native language.
 Giving young people the opportunity to learn indigenous languages is vital to language preservation.

-Mil Milagros is proud to give workshops and communicate with beneficiaries in their first language.
+Mil Milagros is proud to give workshops and communicate with beneficiaries in their first language, K'iche'.
 This gives women the opportunity to communicate in a language they feel comfortable in so positive changes can be made in their homes and communities.
 Support life-changing programs in rural Guatemala.
 Donate today.

 Indigenous Maya express their culture, history, religion, and personality through beautifully woven designs that vary in style, color, material, and weaving techniques.